shreyagupta30/url-shorty/README.md

   }
 }
 ```
-Click the play button to see the Output something like this
+Click the play button to see the Output, something like this:
 ```
 {
-    "datat": {
+    "data: {
      "urls": [
          {
         "id": "1",